Maybe you haven’t thought about this before, husbands. So, I’m here to help you.

 Wake up with the kids

 Why right away?
 What’s with all the hurry??
-Because by the time YOU hear them, your kids have long since been making noise and your wife has already been listening to them for 17 1/2 minutes.
-And speaking from experience, the moment I hear my children start rustling around or asking for milk and cartoons, my brain, despite my best efforts, tries to turn itself on and I get to a point of no return.
-At which point, I may as well just get up with them.
+Because by the time YOU hear them, your kids have long since been making noise, and your wife has already been listening to them for seventeen minutes.
+Speaking from experience, the moment I hear my children start rustling around, my brain, despite my best efforts, tries to turn itself on.
+At that point, I may as well just get up with them.

 So wake up with them.
 And do it quickly.